-SCS officials investigating school fight involving principal after video surfaces online
+SCS officials investigate school fight involving principal after video surfaces online

 In the video, it's not clear if a school resource officers was already present.
 But the image of a student being thrown to the side raises concerns.

-"He wouldn't want anyone to do this to his child or his grandchild, so it's very said," Austin said.
+"He wouldn't want anyone to do this to his child or his grandchild, so it's very sad," Austin said.

 And with growing concern, Shelby County Schools tells WREG they're looking into it.